CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_diagnostics.rst

 Adding diagnostics
 ==================

-Icepack only produces ASCII (text) log output for four points (full model with ITD, an initially ice free point, a land point, and a case with a slab ocean) designated by the variable ``n`` here.
-Each of these files contains the state information for that point.
-Sometimes additional variables are required in this output.
-The procedure for adding diagnostic variables is outlined here.
+Icepack produces separate ASCII (text) log output for four cells, each with a different initial condition (full ITD, slab ice, ice free, land) designated by the variable ``n`` here.
+Each of the diagnostic files contains the state information for that cell.
+The procedure for adding diagnostic variables to the output is outlined here.

 #.
-For non-BGC variables, one should edit **icedrv\_diagnostics.F90**:
+For non-BGC variables, edit **icedrv\_diagnostics.F90**:

    -  If the variable is already defined within the code, then add it to a "use" statement in the subroutine ``runtime_diags``.

-   -  Note that if the variable is not readily accessible through a use statement, then a global variable needs to be defined.
+   -  Note that if the variable is not readily accessible through a use statement, then a global variable may need to be defined.
 This might be in **icedrv\_state.F90** or **icedrv\_flux.F90** for example.

-   -  Additionally, if the variable is a derived quantity, then one needs to include the variables from a use statement to calculate the new quantity.
+   -  Additionally, if the variable is a derived quantity, then the variables needed to calculate the new quantity may need to be added to a use statement.
 For example, see how ``hiavg`` and ``hsavg`` are computed.

-   -  If the variable is just a scalar, then follow the example of "aice".
-Copy the write statement for Qa to a place in the output list where it is most appropriate.
+   -  If the variable is a scalar, then follow the example of ``aice`` or ``hiavg``, copying the write statement to an appropriate place in the output list, and editing as needed.
 The format "900" is appropriate for most scalars.
-      Edit the copied statement to be the variable you want.
-The following example adds snow-melt (melts).
+      The following example adds snow melt (``melts``).

     .. code-block:: fortran

        use icedrv_flux, only: melts

-       write(nu_diag_out+n-1,900) 'snow melt             = ',melts(n)! snow melt
+       write(nu_diag_out+n-1,900) 'snow melt (m)         = ',melts(n) ! snow melt

-   -  If the variable is an array, say depending on ncat, then follow the example of fiso_evap.
-This just requires adding a loop for the print statement.
-Make sure ncat and a counter, nc are available.
-Say for example, the category ice area, aicen.
-The variable ncat is the number of subgridscale categories.
+   -  If the variable is an array, then you can compute the mean value (e.g. ``hiavg``) or print the array values (e.g. ``fiso_evap``).
+      This may requires adding the array sizes and a counter for the loop(s).
+E.g. to print the category ice area, ``aicen`` over ncat thickness categories:

     .. code-block:: fortran